NeverCap-AI/AI-Lecture-Transcription/README.md

 - Managing physical fatigue from sustained writing;
 - Recovering from moments of distraction.

-Research by Kiewra et al. (1991) found that students capture less than 40% of critical lecture content in their notes, with this percentage dropping significantly as material complexity increases.
+Research by Kiewra et al. (1991) (https://www.researchgate.net/publication/232444181_Note-Taking_Functions_and_Techniques)found that students capture less than 40% of critical lecture content in their notes, with this percentage dropping significantly as material complexity increases.

 ### 3.Germane Cognitive Load (GCL)
 This is the productive load - cognitive resources devoted to schema construction, pattern recognition, and deep understanding.
 GCL is where actual learning occurs.
 However, GCL requires available working memory capacity, which brings us to the central problem.